ethanchu/Android-App-for-E-gaming-Tournaments-Management-System/GroupProject/Docs/UseCaseModel.md

  - The Actor clicks a button to view the match list
  - The system indicates a warning stating that a tournament is not active and a match list cannot be displayed assuming a tournament is not active

-#### Update Tournament State
+#### Set Match Result

 *Requirements:*
-This use case allows the manager to update the state of a match or tournament by implementing one of the three use cases that inherit Update Tournament State
+This use case allows the manager to set the match result (the winner and loser).

 *Pre-conditions:*
 There must be an active tournament meaning the Manager has peformed the Create Tournament use case and not performed the End Tournament use case.
 Additionally the actor has to have performed the View Match List use case to get a GUI for the tournament and match state.
+There must be atleast one Match in the "Started" state.
 Finally the actor must be the manager (the player does not have access to this use case).

 *Post-conditions, Set Match Result:*
-If the Actor selects to update the tournament state by setting a match result, the state of the selected match should change to completed and a winner (and optionally loser) should be declared based on the Manger's selection.
+If the Actor selects to update a match result, the state of the selected match should change to completed and a winner should be declared based on the Manger's selection.

 *Scenarios, Normal Event Sequence, Set Match Result:*

  - The Actor just completed the Normal Sequence for View Match List
+ - The Actor selects a match in the list.
- - The Actor clicks a button next to a match in the started or active state within the list of matches indicating the Actor would like to set the result
+ - The Actor clicks a button indicating the Actor would like to set the result
  - The Actor selects a winner
  - The system changes the state of the match to complete, updates the attributes of the match based on the winner selected
  - The system returns to the GUI for View Match List

- Note: it is assumed that no option to start match will be displayed for a match that cannot be completed therefore this use case cannot be entered for a match in an invalid state
+*Scenarios, Exceptoinal Event Sequence (selected match not in started state):*

+ - The Actor just completed the Normal Sequence for View Match List
+ - The Actor selects a match in the list.
+ - The Actor clicks a button indicating the Actor would like to set the result
+ - The system pops up an error message indicating that the match must be in the started state to set a match result.

+#### Start Match

+*Requirements:*
+This use case allows the manager to set the match result (the winner and loser).

+*Pre-conditions:*
+There must be an active tournament meaning the Manager has peformed the Create Tournament use case and not performed the End Tournament use case.
+Additionally the actor has to have performed the View Match List use case to get a GUI for the tournament and match state.
+There must be atleast one Match in the "Notstarted" state.
+Finally the actor must be the manager (the player does not have access to this use case).

+*Post-conditions, Set Match Result:*
+If the Actor selects to update a match state to started, the state of the selected match should change to Started.

 *Scenarios, Normal Event Sequence, Start Match:*